 Make time for creative play

 It has been determined through research that children who engage in make-believe playing games will tend to have reduced aggression and at the same time have increased empathy towards others.
+By helping your child to be empathetic, you also will not be a toxic parent.
 In the same way, children reading should be chosen carefully to expose them more towards books that promote peace rather than books that tend to encourage violence.

 Engage children’s hands and hearts